 COVID-19 Supply Request Form

 Supplies can either be delivered directly to the requesting department or picked up Monday through Friday at Lyman Hall Room 032, by appointment.
-For immediate requests, please allow two to three days for orders to be filled or delivered after the request form is submitted.
+Please allow one to two days for orders to be filled or delivered after the request form is submitted.
 The requester will be notified if delivery will be delayed or if their full request cannot be fulfilled due to supply shortages.

 These guidelines will be updated as needed to reflect current guidance from public health professionals and supply availability.
 If you have any questions or comments, please contact Environmental Health and Safety Services at firstname.lastname@example.org.